Keeping Children Safe

 The governor with the responsibility for safer recruitment is:

 In addition the school will fully comply with national and local statutory duties and guidance.
-At Parkview Nursery School we adhere to Cumbria’s Local Safeguarding Children’s Board (LSCB) procedures:
+At Parkview Nursery School we adhere to Cumbria Safeguarding Children's Partnership (CSCP) procedures:

 Safeguarding is a high priority at Parkview.